Post Updated: January 17, 2022

 F*ck is a profane English-language word.
 Which often refers to the act of sexual intercourse.

-It is commonly used as more of a general expletive or intensifier.
+It is use is as more of a general expletive or intensifier.

-When I say I don’t give a f*ck about something, I mean I don’t care about that particular something.
-But sometimes I really do care.
+When I say I don’t give a f*ck about something, I mean I don’t care about that something.
+But sometimes I do care.

 I like this definition.
 Why!
 Because it puts things in perspective.